-Bryan serves as the vice chair of the Committee on Educational Planning, Policies, and Programs, as a secretary of the Committee on Strategic Initiatives, and as a member of the Committee on Laboratory Schools.
+Bryan serves as vice chair of the Strategic Initiatives Committee, and as a member on the Personnel and Tenure Committee and the Subcommittee on Laboratory Schools.

 In 2016, he became the Chief Development Officer for Cardinal Innovations Healthcare.
 He manages the organization's real estate holdings, purchasing, mobility strategies, and government relations.
 Prior to joining Cardinal, Bryan practiced law for 18 years.
 Most recently, he worked at the law firm of Womble, Carlyle, Sandridge, and Rice for over 10 years as a partner in the commercial real estate group.

 At Womble, he worked on a broad range of commercial and residential development projects.
 His prior legal experience also includes merger and acquisition work and general corporate and commercial matters.

 Bryan is proud of his deep ties to education and the experiences that have helped shaped his service to this state.
 His mother and sister were both teachers and, prior to attending law school, he taught for two years with Teach for America.